GabrieleLippi/knowledge/scrum.md

 Scrum is founded on empiricism.
 Three pillars uphold every implementation of empirical process control:
   * **transparency**
-  * **inspection**
-  * **adaptation**

-### Transparency
         Significant aspects of the process must be visible to those responsible for the outcome.
         Transparency requires those aspects be defined by a common standard so observers share a **common understanding** of what is being seen.

-### Inspection
+  * **inspection**
         Scrum users must frequently inspect Scrum artifacts and progress toward a Sprint Goal to detect undesirable variances.

-### Adaptation
+  * **adaptation**
         If an inspector determines that one or more aspects of a process deviate outside acceptable limits, and that the resulting product will be unacceptable, the process or the material being processed must be adjusted.

 Scrum prescribes four formal events for inspection and adaptation: